wolandark/wim/README.md

 # Wim

-This is a Vim configuration that gets you a similar experience as spacevim but without it acting like a parasite and sitting on top of your existing Vim.
+This is a Vim configuration that gets you a similar experience as a full-featured IDE.
 Its made from the ground up from the vanilla Vim with the help of plugins and .vimrc configurations.
-You will never have to run that horrible curl command again!
+You will never have to wait for an IDE to launch
 # Dependencies
 - Vim 8
 - [vimplug](https://github.com/junegunn/vim-plug)